 The baby is now about 1/17 of an inch long.
 The neural tube enlarges, as it will soon become a very complex brain.
 The placenta begins functioning, umbilical cord develops and the eyes and ears begin to form, as well as an opening for the mouth.
 The heart has begun to pump blood.
 Buds form on the body that will become the arms and legs.

 The baby is about 1/3 of an inch.
 The brain is growing and facial features are visible, including a mouth and tongue.
 The eyes have a retina and lens.
 The major muscle system is developed, and the unborn child practices moving.
 Part of the nervous system that deals with equilibrium and spatial relations also begins to develop.
-That means that whenever the mother moves, the baby can feel the change in spatial orientation and will try to change her position accordingly in order to re-stabilize herself.
+That means that whenever the mother moves, the baby can feel the change in spatial orientation and will try to change his/her position accordingly in order to re-stabilize himself/herself.

 Development between the third and eighth week is highly important.
 The outlines of all internal and external structures are developed.
 During the second month, the mother’s total volume of blood increases to accommodate the growing fetus.